LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 You can test how things should work/look before publishing as follows:

-- Test your nuget package works locally by packing and explicitly setting a version number, for example:
+- Create the nuget package locally:
+   - Create a local directory, e.g. c:\nuget.local
+   - Add this as a nuget source: `dotnet nuget add source c:\nuget.local`
-   - `dotnet pack --configuration Release /p:Version=1.0.0-rc001 --no-build --output`
+   - Pack your package project to this location (note the use of a version number): `dotnet pack --configuration Release /p:Version=0.0.1 --output c:\nuget.local`
-   - TODO: confirm how to install
+   - Spin up a new Umbraco site and install this nuget package
+   - Test that the package works as expected

-- Check how nuget will 'see' your package by using nuget Package Explorer, visit https://github.com/NuGetPackageExplorer/NuGetPackageExplorer for installation instructions
+- Check how your package will look on nuget using the [nuget Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer)

 - Validate Marketplace configuration from https://marketplace.umbraco.com/validate and the JSON option

+All good?
 Happy?
 If so, let's get this published!

 > **Warning**
 >
 > Please make sure you are happy with the nuget package id before you continue.
 Titles, descriptions can all be changed, but you can't change the id of a nuget package once created, you can only deprecate it and start a new one.

+The project is created with version 0.1.0 as this fits the [SemVer](https://semver.org/) scheme.
+The version number is set in the .csproj of the package project.

 1. Update the version number
    1. Open `src/YourPackageName/YourPackageName.csproj`